Light-it-labs/lightit-auth-laravel/README.md

 After Composer has installed the Lightit Auth Laravel package, you should run the `auth:setup` Artisan command.
 This command will prompt you for your preferred authentication driver(s), whether Two-factor Authentication and/or a role/permission-based authorization will be used.

+> **Note:** For existing projects, please refer to the section below to make necessary adjustments before running the `php artisan auth:setup` command.

 ## Installing Considerations